-Exception raised by the resource manager when it is possible to launch the requested number of GPUs per task exception ipsframework.ipsExceptions.IncompleteCallException(callID)
+'''

-Exception Raised by the taskManager when a nonblocking wait\call() method is invoked before the call has finished.
+Exception Raised by the taskManager when a nonblocking wait call() method is invoked before the call has

+finished.

+exception ipsframework.ipsExceptions.InsufficientResourcesException(caller_id,

+tid, re-

+quest,

+deficit)

-Exception Raised by the resource manager when not enough resources are available to satisfy an allocate() call exception ipsframework.ipsExceptions.InvalidResourceSettingsException(t, spn, cpn) Exception raised by the resource helper to indicate inconsistent resource settings.
+Exception Raised by the resource manager when not enough resources are available to satisfy an allocate() call

+exception ipsframework.ipsExceptions.InvalidResourceSettingsException (t, spn,

+cpn)

-Exception raised by the resource manager when it is possible to launch the requested number of processes, but not on the requested number of processes per node.
+Exception raised by the resource helper to indicate inconsistent resource settings.

-$\textbf{exception} \ ips framework. ips \textbf{Exceptions}. \textbf{Resource} \textbf{RequestUnequalPartitioningException} (\textit{caller\id}, \textit{caller\id}, \textit{caller\id$ tid, nproc, ppn, max\procs, max\ppn)
+exception ipsframework.ipsExceptions.ResourceRequestMismatchException (caller id,

+tid.

+nproc,

+ppn,

+max_procs,

+max\ppn)

-Exception raised by the resource manager when it is possible to launch the requested number of processes, but the requested number of processes and processes per node will result in unequal partitioning of nodes.
+Exception raised by the resource manager when it is possible to launch the requested number of processes, but

+not on the requested number of processes per node.

 5.10.2 IPS Utilities

-ipsframework.ipsutil.copyFiles(src\dir, src\file\list, target\dir, prefix=", keep\old=False)
+ipsframework.ipsutil.copyFiles (src_dir, src_file_list, target_dir, prefix=", keep_old=False)

-Copy files in $src\file\list$ from $src\dir$ to $target\dir$ with an optional prefix.
-If $keep\old$ is True, existing files in $target\dir$ will not be overridden, otherwise files can be clobbered (default).
-Wild-cards in file name specification are allowed.
+Copy files in src file list from src dir to target dir with an optional prefix.
+If keep old is True, existing

+files in target dir will not be overridden, otherwise files can be clobbered (default).
+Wild-cards in file name

+specification are allowed.

 ipsframework.ipsutil.getTimeString(timeArg=None)

-Return a string representation of timeArg. timeArg is expected to be an appropriate object to be processed by time.strftime().
+Return a string representation of timeArg. timeArg is expected to be an appropriate object to be processed by

+time.strftime().
 If timeArg is None, current time is used.

-ipsframework.ipsutil.which(program, alt\paths=None)
+ipsframework.ipsutil.which(program, alt_paths=None)

-class ipsframework.messages.Message(sender\id, receiver\id)
+class ipsframework.messages.Message(sender_id, receiver_id)

 Base class for all IPS messages.
 Should not be used in actual communication.

 FAILURE = 1

+SUCCESS = 0

+counter = 0

+delimiter = ''

+get message id()

+identifier = 'MESSAGE'

+class ipsframework.messages.MethodInvokeMessage (sender_id, receiver_id, call_id, tar-

+get_method, args, keywords)

+Message used by components to invoke methods on other components.

+• sender_id: component id of the sender

+• receiver_id: component id of the receiver

+• call_id: identifier of the call (generated by caller)

+'''

 5.10.
-Other Utilities 97
+Other Utilities 85